Last September I posted 5 Issues I Had With Your Personal Paleo Code, which was my review of Chris Kresser’s book. From that review:

 6. Sugar can interfere with hormones that control appetite and satiety.

-7. High Fructose Corn Syrup (HFCS) is not metabolically different than sugar.
+7. High Fructose Corn Syrup (HFCS) is not metabolically different from sugar.

 Just what I suspected.